OM-1817/RAG-Based-AI-Teaching-Assistant-with-Semantic-Video-Retrieval/README.md

-🎥 RAG-Based AI Teaching Assistant with Semantic Video Retrieval

-This project is an AI-powered question answering system for video courses.
-It allows users to ask questions related to a course and automatically finds which video and timestamp contains the answer.

-The system processes course videos, converts them into transcripts, generates embeddings, and retrieves the most relevant segments using semantic similarity search and a local language model.

-⚠️ Note:
-The repository does not include video files because they are large.
-You must add your own course videos inside the videos/ folder before running the project.

-🚀 Features

-Convert videos → audio
-Generate transcripts using Whisper
-Split transcripts into meaningful text chunks
-Generate vector embeddings
-Perform semantic similarity search
-Use an LLM to generate human-readable answers
-Suggest exact video and timestamp where the topic is explained

-⚙️ How the System Works
-1️⃣ Video to Audio Conversion

-Course videos are converted to audio files using FFmpeg. videos/tutorial.mp4 → audios/tutorial.mp3

-2️⃣ Audio Transcription

-Audio files are transcribed using Whisper (large-v2) to generate subtitles.
-Each subtitle contains:
-video number
-video title
-start timestamp
-end timestamp
-spoken text
-The results are stored as JSON files.

-3️⃣ Chunk Processing

-Subtitle segments are grouped into larger text chunks to improve semantic search performance.
-Each chunk contains:
-video number
-video title
-start timestamp
-end timestamp
-combined text

-4️⃣ Embedding Generation

-Each chunk is converted into a vector embedding using a local embedding model (bge-m3).
-These embeddings are saved in: embeddings.joblib

-5️⃣ Question Answering

-When the user asks a question:
-The question is converted into an embedding
-Cosine similarity finds the most relevant transcript chunks A local LLM generates a response explaining: which video contains the answer the timestamp where the concept is explained
+# RAG-Based AI Teaching Assistant with Semantic Video Retrieval

+This project builds an AI-powered system that allows users to ask questions about a video course and receive answers that point to the exact moment in the course where the topic is explained.

+The system processes course videos, converts spoken content into text, organizes the information, and performs semantic search to retrieve the most relevant parts of the course when a user asks a question.
+It then uses a language model to generate a human‑friendly answer guiding the user to the correct video section and timestamp.

+⚠️ Note: Video files are not included in this repository because they are usually very large.
+To use the system, place your own course videos in the project directory before running the pipeline.

+## How the System Works

+### Video Processing

+Course videos are first converted into audio so that speech can be analyzed.
+This step extracts the spoken content from each lecture or tutorial.

+### Speech Transcription

+The extracted audio is transcribed using a speech recognition model.
+The result is a full transcript of the video along with timestamps indicating when each sentence or segment occurs.

+### Chunk Creation

+The transcript is divided into meaningful segments of text.
+Each segment contains lecture information, timestamps, and the spoken content for that section.
+These chunks help the system understand and retrieve relevant parts of the course.

+### Embedding Generation

+Each text chunk is converted into a numerical vector representation called an embedding.
+These embeddings capture the semantic meaning of the content, allowing the system to compare user questions with the course material.

+### Semantic Search

+When a user asks a question, the system converts the question into an embedding and compares it with stored embeddings using similarity calculations.
+The most relevant course segments are retrieved.

+### AI Response Generation

+The retrieved segments are provided to a language model, which generates a clear and helpful answer.
+The response guides the user to the exact video and timestamp where the concept is explained.

+## Technologies Used

+-   Python
+-   Speech recognition models
+-   Vector embeddings
+-   Semantic similarity search
+-   Local language models
+-   Data processing libraries

+## Use Cases

+-   Searching large programming courses
+-   Finding explanations inside long tutorials
+-   Quickly navigating educational video content
+-   Building AI-powered learning assistants

+## Author

+Om Vaghani